 What is Figurative Language?

-Figurative language is when words are used in a capacity beyond their literal meaning.
-This often done in order to strengthen a point or description.
+Figurative language is when words are used in a capacity beyond their literal meaning, often in order to strengthen a point or description.
 In other words, figurative language is language that conveys a message without explicitly saying it.

 Still unsure if you have a good grasp on the figurative language definition?
-Fear not– like a lot of concepts, this technique can be most easily understood by seeing it in action.
-Let’s look at some of the most common types of figurative language examples.
+Fear not– like a lot of concepts, figurative language can be most easily understood by seeing it in action.
+Let’s look at some of the most common types of figurative language.

 Metaphor